-Participant Information:

-Name:

-(Please print your name the way yo

-Organization:

-Address:

-City: State: Zip:

-Telephone: Fax:

-E-Mail:

-Signature:

-Payment Information:

-In order to make the PAPERS Pl administrative costs.
-There are m needs.
-(It is not necessary to incl nultiple payment opt ions below.
-Please e select the one that best fits your

-□ Pay in full (\$300) Pay in three (3) \$100 installmen nts

-Send invoice to participant Send invoice to other than participant.

-Billing Name:

-Billing Address:

-City: State: Zip:

-Please submit PPC Krista R 234 Gord Duboistown, Or ogers don St. , PA 17702
+Participant Information: (Please print your name the way you would like it on your final certification) Organization: Address: City: State: Zip: Telephone: Fax: E-Mail: Signature: Payment Information: In order to make the PAPERS PPCP Program successful there is a \$300 participation fee to cover administrative costs.
+There are multiple payment options below.
+Please select the one that best fits your needs.
+(It is not necessary to include payment with the application-you will be invoiced).
+Pay in three (3) \$100 installments ☐ Pay in full (\$300) ☐ Send invoice to other than participant.
+Send invoice to participant Billing Name: Billing Address: City: State: Zip: